iBaguette/hacknotts-25/README.md

 - Upgrades unlocked with XP "level" but purchased with gold.
 - Once enemies reach the tower, it begins taking damage
     - Tower can be repaired with gold
-- The taller the tower, the smaller the player becomes as map zooms out.
 - Menu to buy items
     - All enemies drop XP but only some drop gold nuggets that can be transferred to buy a bow
 - Progression: archer -> multi-archer -> hut -> keep -> bombard tower -> castle